Criminal Justice Courses

 CJ 230 5 credits

 Theories of perception, emotion, motivation, personality and nonverbal communication used as tools by police officers in everyday contacts.
 Understanding and predicting human behavior in common police situations.
-Students develop objective approaches to human relations problems and the ability to exercise skills in personal power and nonjudgmental communication.
+Develop objective approaches to human relations problems and the ability to exercise skills in personal power and nonjudgmental communication.

 CJ 240 5 credits